 1. QuantX (Quantitative Insights)

-Paragon Biosciences and Qlarity Imaging have developed a way to harness the power of artificial intelligence to aid humans to catch cancer earlier and more accurately.
+Paragon Biosciences and Qlarity Imaging have developed a way to harness the power of artificial intelligence to aid humans in catching cancer earlier and more accurately.

 QuantX is the first-ever computer-aided breast cancer diagnosis system cleared by the FDA for use in radiology.
 It is a quantitative image analysis software device used to assist radiologists in assessing and characterizing breast abnormalities using MR image data.